Keto Peach Cobbler

 Can I Use Fresh Peaches?

 Yes, absolutely!
 Fresh peaches are delicious in my easy keto peach cobbler when they are in season.
 You’ll need to peel them and slice them into thin slices.
 The reason I love frozen is that they always taste great.
-But if you can catch fresh ones that are juicy and it’s the right time of year, then for sure go with fresh.
+But if it’s peach season, then for sure go with fresh peach slices.

 Can I Have Peaches on Keto?